Skip to content

 Measuring for A Golf Simulator Frame:

-2. Take note of any obstructions such as light fixtures, air vents, or electrical outlets that may affect the placement of the screen or frame.
+2. Note any obstructions, such as light fixtures, air vents, or electrical outlets, that may affect the placement of the screen or frame.

 3. Consider the height of the room and the desired viewing angle when determining the optimal placement of the screen.